-3 Credits Students explore environmental issues and problems using the mathematics of functions and basic statistics.
-Specific topics include explorations of measurements and units; ratios and percentages; tabular and graphical displays of data; linear, exponential, and power functions; difference equations; and statistical descriptions of data.
-Students reinforce all concepts through application to environmental data and situations.
+4 Credits Students explore environmental issues using the mathematics of functions and basic statistics.
+Techniques for working with linear and quadratic equations, polynomials, and expressions involving exponents and radicals are reviewed to cultivate students' mathematical prowess.
+Specific topics include explorations of measurements and units; graphs and equations of lines and quadratics; solutions to systems of equations; polynomials and radical expressions; ratios and percentages; tabular and graphical displays of data; linear, exponential, and power functions; difference equations; and statistical descriptions of data.
+Emphasis is placed on mathematical reasoning, skill development and problem solving in environmental contexts.